 Speaking of milestones, aim for and take the Japanese Language Proficiency Tests (JLPT).
 It doesn’t matter if you’re not going to have a career in Japanese, aiming for and taking the tests is a great way to set yourself goals.
 Take the exam even if you don’t think you’re ready, it’s good motivation, practice and will boost your Japanese.

 So where should I start?

-Well, it’s always good to start with the basics; the Japanese alphabets, hiragana and katanana.
+Well, it’s always good to start with the basics; the Japanese alphabets, hiragana and katanana (also known generally as kana).
 I always suggest learning these while studying basic vocabulary.
 Good resources for these:

-- Japanese for Busy People Kana Workbook – Cheap (£8/$10), teaches you vocabulary as well, and comes with CD.
+- Japanese Hiragana & Katakana for Beginners: First Steps to Mastering the Japanese Writing System – Cheap, teaches you vocabulary as well, and comes with CD.

 - Memrise JTalkOnline Learn Hiragana Using Vocabulary – Free flashcard program for PC and app, teaches vocabulary and has audio.